RYAN EPPS HOME

 November 15 – 22, 2010, a team from North Carolina travelled to Haiti to assemble the Phase 2 building - the orphanage.
 In August 2011, the REHC family moved into the new building.

-The boys' names are Douly, Mackenson,Wilguens, Erve, Berneau, Stevenson, Djooby, Jeff, Wade, Djeffte, Luiggi, Estevens and Jocelyn.
+The boys' names are Clarens, Mackenson,Wilguens, Erve, Berneau, Stevenson, Djouby, Jeff, Wade, Djeffte, Luiggi, Estevens and Jocelyn.

-The girls' names are Boiveline, Taichna, Tamara, Jenny, Sophonie, Roldine, Andjelica, Alfania, Cachina, Orlane and Dieunitha.
+The girls' names are Boiveline, Thaichna, Tamara, Jenny, Nageda, Roldine, Anjelica, Alfania, Cachina, Orlane, Dieunitha, Christine, Ludhiana, Tracy, Dieunie, Richerline and Anderlyne.

 Many other children need the care these children receive.